am-muhwezi/am-muhwezi/README.md

 - 🔭 I’m currently working on SharpaKnife and Bakers Hub
 - 🌱 I’m currently learning C and Python with flask
-- 👯 I’m looking to collaborate on C projects, Python writing Unittests and escalate sitautions on making green
+- 👯 I’m looking to collaborate on C projects, Python writing Unittests and escalate situtations on making green
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Pointers, C-Data structures, Memory allocation, finding memory leaks among other things
 - 📫 How to reach me: intricatesyllable@gmail.com